rnentjes/komponent/docs/getting-started.md

 Refresh the gradle project to import the dependency.

-There is now only one kt file in the project called Simple.kt, it should look like this:
+There is now only one kotlin source file in the project called Simple.kt, it should look something like this:

 ```kotin
 fun main() {